 An ideal “road of taste” that runs throughout the province of Parma, an itinerary with many delicious stops to learn about the history of excellent food and wine products that have made Parma the capital of the Italian Food Valley.

 Guardians and witnesses of the history of some of the most representative local products, the Food Museums of Parma are scattered throughout the territory, creating an itinerary that in one or more days allows you to visit all the museums.
-The Food Museums have reopened their doors to the public (after winter closure) Saturday March 2 with a full calendar of events and workshops dedicated to children.
+The Food Museums will reopen their doors to the public (after winter closure) Saturday February 29 with a full calendar of events and workshops dedicated to children and adults.

 Our itinerary starts from the Fidenza Salsomaggiore Terme motorway exit from which we head towards the Bassa Parmense, a flat strip of land washed by the waters of the river Po, where two museums, dedicated to two very important products, are located: Parmigiano Reggiano and Culatello di Zibello.

 The Parmigiano Reggiano Museum is located in Soragna, a town called the “Signora della Bassa” and dominated by the wonderful Rocca Meli Lupi.
 In the shadow of the Rocca, the Parmigiano Reggiano Museum is housed in a nineteenth-century farm, the Corte Castellazzi.
 Inside the old circular dairy, over 120 objects exposed tell the story of the king of cheeses through the evolution of processing techniques but also the stages of its seasoning and marketing.
 There where Parmigiano Reggiano has been produced for centuries today we find a place that celebrates it, where adults and children can discover its greatness.